Qasr-e Shirin: Qasr-e Shirin and Khosravi

 Qasr-e Shirin and Khosravi have many modern hotels and restaurants, with five three-star hotels and other two-star hotels, serving both pilgrims to Iraq's holy Shia shrines and tourists and businessmen visiting the city.
 Because of the Khosravi border closure from June 2013 to September 2019 to caravan pilgrims (upon whom the hospitality industry is heavily dependent), and again during the coronavirus pandemic, the industry experienced a recession.

 Iran and Iraq reached an agreement to resume the regular dispatching of caravan pilgrims starting 21 November 2022 from Khosravi border crossing.
 Religious tourists from northern, northwestern and central Iranian provinces are to be dispatched to Iraq after spending one night at Qasr-e Shirin and Khosravi hotels.

 Parviz border crossing

 Parviz border's passenger hall was inaugurated on 3 February 2015.
 Of all the common border crossings between Iran and Iraq, crossing the border using a private car is possible only through Parviz border crossing.

 Culture

 Qasr-e Shirin anthropology museum was opened in August 2008.
-Because of a lack of staff its operation was later limited to the thirteen days of holiday during Newruz of every new year.
+Because of a lack of staff its operation was later limited to the thirteen days of holiday during Nowruz of every new year.
 It is one of the largest in Kermanshah province.